I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthxddi/ne-bthxddi--bthx-sco-support.md

 </dl>

 ## -remarks
-<p>Upon starting, the Bluetooth stack will query the transport driver for its capabilities by sending the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450883">IOCTL_BTHX_QUERY_CAPABILITIES</a> IOCTL.

-The output buffer of this IOCTL is defined by the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450833">BTHX_CAPABILITIES</a> structure which contains the
-BTHX_SCO_SUPPORT structure.

-The transport driver must specify <b>ScoSupportHCIBypass</b>.</p>

-<p>Upon starting, the Bluetooth stack will query the transport driver for its capabilities by sending the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450883">IOCTL_BTHX_QUERY_CAPABILITIES</a> IOCTL.

-The output buffer of this IOCTL is defined by the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450833">BTHX_CAPABILITIES</a> structure which contains the
-BTHX_SCO_SUPPORT structure.

-The transport driver must specify <b>ScoSupportHCIBypass</b>.</p>

-<p>Upon starting, the Bluetooth stack will query the transport driver for its capabilities by sending the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450883">IOCTL_BTHX_QUERY_CAPABILITIES</a> IOCTL.
+<p>Upon starting, the Bluetooth stack will query the transport driver for its capabilities by sending the <a href="..\bthxddi\ni-bthxddi-ioctl-bthx-query-capabilities.md">IOCTL_BTHX_QUERY_CAPABILITIES</a> IOCTL.

-The output buffer of this IOCTL is defined by the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450833">BTHX_CAPABILITIES</a> structure which contains the
+The output buffer of this IOCTL is defined by the <a href="..\bthxddi\ns-bthxddi--bthx-capabilities.md">BTHX_CAPABILITIES</a> structure which contains the
 BTHX_SCO_SUPPORT structure.

 The transport driver must specify <b>ScoSupportHCIBypass</b>.</p>